THE HAIR VENTILATING NEEDLE

 WIG NEEDLE MAINTENANCE

-Hair ventilating needles will last for an extended amount of time, however, to receive the very best knotting experience, it is best to use a new needle for every 3-4 wigs.
+Hair ventilating needles should last for an extended amount of time, however, to receive the very best ventilating experience, it is best to use a new needle for every 3-4 wigs.
 This will ensure that your needle tip remains very sharp and you will experience less snagging.

 For more information on a variety of wig making tools and supplies, visit Amid Beauty.